Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 - Authentication
 - Authorization
 - Actions
-- Resources: entity thats exists within a service
+- Resources: entity that exists within a service

 **High Level Concept**:
-- Access IAM via:
-    - AWS Console
-    - Programmatic access through SDKs, HTTPS API, and CLI(require Access Key and Secret)
+- Access IAM via AWS Console or through SDKs, HTTPS API, and CLI(require Access Key and Secret)
 - User: An end user
 - Group: A collection of users under one set of permissions, makes it easier to manage permissions for users.
 300 groups can be created at any given time, nesting of groups is not allowed.
 A user can be a member of upto 10 groups